 Coconut milk is rich in healthy fats that are easily absorbed by the body.
 These are the good fats!
 So now you get to feel good about eating dessert, and you don’t have to worry about consuming unhealthy sugars that set your diet back.
 It’s all about finding balance, people!

 - Prep Time:10m

 - Total Time:10m

 - 2 (14 oz.) cans full fat coconut milk, chilled

-- The day before you would like to make your coconut whipped cream place 1 or 2 cans of coconut milk (depending on how much cream you are making) in the refrigerator and leave them there overnight to chill completely.
+- The day before you would like to make this recipe, place both cans of coconut milk in the refrigerator and leave them there overnight to chill completely.
 The time in the fridge will allow the thick coconut cream to separate from the coconut water.
-I give my cans of coconut milk at least 24 hours in the fridge to chill, so I usually just keep a few on hand in the fridge at all times for whenever I get the urge to make some whipped cream.

-- Open the cans and scoop out all of the hardened coconut cream into your mixing bowl.
-Don’t throw out the coconut water, it is great mixed in smoothies and drinks!
+- Open the cans of coconut milk and scoop out all of the hardened coconut cream into a large mixing bowl.
+Don’t discard the remaining coconut water because you can use it in smoothies and other drinks.

 - Using an electric hand mixer, begin to whip the coconut cream on medium speed.
 Whip until you get thick, stiff peaks (about 3-5 minutes).
 Depending on which coconut milk you purchase, this time may vary.